Paul Becker: Life and career

 Paul Becker is a choreographer, director, and producer.
 He was born in Victoria, British Columbia, and graduated from Spectrum Community School.
 Becker's career in the entertainment industry began as a dancer in the Academy Award-winning film "Chicago."
 This experience inspired him to pursue a career as a director and choreographer.

 Becker has an extensive body of work in film and television, with over 300 projects to his credit.
 Some notable examples of his choreography include the 2019 Academy Award-nominated film Ralph Breaks the Internet for Disney Animation, the comedy film Good Boys, produced by Seth Rogan, Deadpool 2, Noelle (with Anna Kendrick and Shirley MacLaine, The Kissing Booth, The Kissing Booth 2, and The Kissing Booth 3, and the musical comedy A Week Away (Netflix).
-In addition to his work in the musical genre, Becker also served as the series choreographer and movement coach for HBO's The Last of Us, creating the movement for the "Clickers."
+In addition to his work in the musical genre, Becker also served as the series movement choreographer for HBO's The Last of Us, creating and designing the movement for the "infected" and the "Clickers."
 He has also choreographed for the television shows A Series of Unfortunate Events (Netflix), "Riverdale" (CW Network), Seven seasons for Once Upon a Time, The Magicians, Disney's Prom Pact, Paramount's Honor Society, and American Horror Story: Hotel, among others.
-Paul Becker was the choreographer and movement coach, on the popular HBO series, "The Last of Us."
-In this role, Becker was responsible for designing the movement for the infected and clicker characters, working in collaboration with the show's creators, Neil Druckmann and Craig Mazin.

 In addition to his work in film and television, Becker has also choreographed music videos, including Michael Buble's "Haven't Met You Yet" and the Jonas Brothers' "Hannah Montana/Miley Cyrus: Best of Both Worlds" tour.
 He has also served as a judge and choreographer on the Canadian version of So You Think You Can Dance.

 In 2015, Becker directed and choreographed the closing ceremonies for the Pan American Games.
 In addition to his work as a choreographer and director, Becker has also had a successful career as a producer.
 He served as the producer and creative director for Canada's Got Talent and co-produced the Inaugural Celebration for President Joe Biden.
 He has also produced Kristin Chenoweth's docu-series 1300 Miles to Broadway directed by Kenny Ortega, was the co-producer on The Disney Family SingaLong on ABC, and the country musical Something Here.